alanng10/StandInfoTech/Docue/a.md

 Windows Subsystem for Linux with Ubuntu is pre install on Windows operating system.

+The Ubuntu execution is present by default on Windows operating system.

 Windows operating system has Tool subsystem for Windows binary.

 The subsystem is none command prompt window when the tool is launch.